How do I report my neighbor for possibly abusing his child?

 Talking with other involved adults

 Also, have you thought about contacting the little girl’s mom to share with her what her daughter told your daughter?
 As difficult as it may be to hear such concerning information, her mom may be in the best position to follow up and ensure her daughter’s safety.
 Having these conversations can feel very scary.
-Our Online Help Center offers some practical tips for these discussions; you may want to start by reading Finding the courage to speak up.
+Our Online Help Center offers some practical tips for these discussions; you may want to start by reading Preparing for a Difficult Conversaton.
 Please only proceed with talking with the mom if you feel certain that it will be safe for you to do so.

 Stop It Now!